jawngee/makejs/README.md

 Yes, it's written in PHP.

-For further info see:  http://interfacelab.com/introducing-makejs
+For further info see:  [Introducing makejs](http://interfacelab.com/introducing-makejs)